nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/GWAS-in-the-cloud/aws_instance_setup.md

 ![](./images-gwas/GWAS_General_AWS_Free_Tier.png "t2micro instance type")

-Then click "Review and launch" --> "Launch".
+Then click <span class="highlight_txt">Review and launch</span> --> <span class="highlight_txt">Launch</span>.
 You should see a pop-up window like this:

 ![](./images-gwas/GWAS_General_KeyPair.png "AWS key pair")

 * Key pair for AWS:

-    - If this is your first time using AWS or creating a key pair: Choose the "Create a new key pair" option from the drop down menu.
-Under key pair name, type "amazon" and click "save".
+    - If this is your first time using AWS or creating a key pair: Choose the <span class="highlight_txt">Create a new key pair</span> option from the drop down menu.
+Under key pair name, type "amazon" and click <span class="highlight_txt">save</span>.
 The default location for saving files on a Mac is the "Downloads" folder -- that's where your key pair can be found. **Next time you launch an instance, you can reuse the key pair you just generated.**
     - If you have a previously generated key pair, you can reuse it to launch an instance.
 For this tutorial, it may be helpful to rename the key pair "amazon.pem".

-* Then check the acknowledgement box and click "Launch Instance".
+* Then check the acknowledgement box and click <span class="highlight_txt">Launch Instance</span> .
 You should see this:

 ![](./images-gwas/GWAS_General_launching.png "Launch status page")